NeCTAR-RC/nectar-training/package07/sections/connectViaSSH.markdown

 Double-click on the file "*PuTTY.exe*" which you downloaded when you created the SSH key.

-In your PuTTY Window, type your instance’s IP address into the "**Host**" field (you should have taken a note about the IP address earlier, if not you can find it on the Dashboard: Go to *Compute > Instances*).
+In your PuTTY Window, type your instance's IP address into the "**Host**" field (you should have taken a note about the IP address earlier, if not you can find it on the Dashboard: Go to *Compute > Instances*).

 {% img src=images/scrPutty1.png, w=50, dim=percent, align=center %}